willricketts/WayneShorter/README.md

 ---

 ##Routes

+###GET /

+Just a splash view of the legendary Wayne Shorter.

 ###POST /shorten
 When passed URLencoded form data, WayneShorter creates and returns an 8th note sized link in the following way:
 ```